bairdlangenbrunner/bairdlangenbrunner.github.io/setup.md

 My favorite way to keep the Python ecosystem on my computer healthy is [Anaconda][anaconda] (available for Mac, LINUX, and Windows).
 I think it's the best way to install, use, and maintain a Python distribution.
 The best part of Anaconda is that it can be installed in a user's home directory, and it doesn't require root permissions.
 For me, this means I can create my own clean Python installation on _any_ computer I can log into, and I don't have to worry about having administrator privileges or dealing with dependency issues.

-Another major selling point of Anaconda is that it allows me to maintain working environments of different Python versions and things like NCO.
-This was an unexpected bonus; it's now easier than ever to have multiple, complex software programs installed and contained on your own computer.
+Another major selling point of Anaconda is that it allows me to maintain working environments of different Python versions and other goodies like NCO and CDO (see below).
+In my experience, it's now easier than ever to have multiple, complex software programs installed and working happily on a single computer.
+It's #neato.

 When I'm coding, my favorite text editor is [BBEdit][bbedit] (for the more involved coding tasks) and [Jupyter Notebook][jupyter] (for exploratory analysis and fine-tuning plots).